Master's Program in Data, Economics and Design of Policy

-The following courses are part of the curriculum of the Master of Applied Science in Data, Economics, and Development Policy:
+The following courses are part of the curriculum of the Master of Applied Science in Data, Economics, and Design of Policy:

-1) Five online courses completed as part of the MITx MicroMasters in Data, Economics, and Development Policy (completed over a flexible time period)
+1) Five online courses completed as part of the MITx MicroMasters in Data, Economics, and Design of Policy (completed over a flexible time period)

 2) Four on-campus courses chosen from the the following concentration areas (spring semester)